Chinese Medicine Clock

 What is the Chinese Medicine Body Clock?

 The Chinese Medicine Organ Clock, or Body Clock, breaks down our 24-hour day into neat 2-hour chunks of time that correspond to the Chinese Meridians and Organ Systems.
-There are numerous correlations between each of the organs that can take years to fully comprehend but the basis of this system is easy and relevant to our daily life.
+Numerous correlations between each organ can take years to fully comprehend, but the basis of this system is easy and relevant to our daily lives.
 It explains how Qi moves through our body and which organ system is most active and working at its fullest potential throughout the day.
 It also shows when an organ system is at its weakest point or most restful state.

-In Chinese medicine, the organ systems are not only the physiological chunk of tissue that comprises each vital organ but the entirety of its bio-mechanical pathways, mechanisms, and associations with nature such as emotion, taste, sense organs, season, color, and time.
+In Chinese medicine, organ systems are not only the physiological chunk of tissue that comprises each vital organ but also the entirety of its biomechanical pathways, mechanisms, and associations with nature, such as emotion, taste, sense organs, season, color, and time.

-It tends to resemble the circadian clock, another 24-hour cyclic diagram that explains the body’s biological mechanisms at play and internal processes that are influenced by our environment.
+It tends to resemble the circadian clock, another 24-hour cyclic diagram that explains the body’s biological mechanisms and internal processes that our environment influences.
 The circadian rhythm breaks the day down into periods in which the body is influenced by hormonal changes, melatonin, cortisol, or changes in body temperature.

 The Organ Systems

-The Organ Systems are named after major organs within our body and each one has a meridian associated with it.
+The Organ Systems are named after major organs within our body, each with a meridian.
 One major categorization of the Organ systems is the relationship with its yin-yang pair.
 You will see this relationship clearly when you follow the clock through its 24-hour cycle.
 Each two-hour chunk of time is related to a specific Organ system and has its own set of unique characteristics in which certain functions of the body can perform at a more optimal level.
 Check out this article for a deeper look into Yin and Yang.

 • Lung (yin) —> Large Intestine (yang)